fastforwardlabs/mdff06report/src/05a-landscape-applications.md

 interpretable.
 Technologies like LIME permit the use of more complex and potentially more accurate models while preserving the ability to explain the reasons for denial or assigning a particular score.
-The ethical considerations associated with these kinds of decisions are discussed in <<ethics>>.
+The ethical considerations associated with these kinds of decisions are discussed in [Chapter 6 - Ethics and Regulations](#ethics-and-regulations).

 #### Customer Churn